awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 phototype=finished
 ```

-You might consider archiving the raw photos to Amazon Glacier sometime after they are created\.
+You might consider archiving the raw photos to Glacier sometime after they are created\.
 You can configure a lifecycle rule with a filter that identifies the subset of objects with the key name prefix \(`photos/`\) that have a specific tag \(`phototype=raw`\)\.

 For more information, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.